State of Play Critical Minerals Report 2022

 - The creation of alliances, forging of cooperative arrangements or trade agreements should be pursued with those foreign investors

 - Reform targeted at streamlining the critical mineral investment review processes and increasing the flexibility of investment thresholds should be considered.

 - Continue and increase the provision of government-backed grants, incentives, and debt facilities to catalyse private co-investment.

 Establish waste processing hubs:

 - Support the construction of centralised waste processing facilities.

 Proposed Benefits to WA

-The benefit of defining value opportunities common to multiple commodities with multiple industry participants will be an enabler for potential Critical Minerals projects.
-The consideration of multiple time horizon impacts from technology solutions could also support strategic investment in R&D to benefit Western Australia.
+The opportunities outlined in the report apply to multiple commodities. with a range industry participants.
+The overview given from the survey responses in the study will be an enabler for potential Critical Minerals projects.
+It identifies the needs of building technical knowledge, targeting resources and looking at customers for investment in WA.
+The consideration of multiple technology solutions could also support a range of strategic investments in R&D to benefit Western Australia.